thinkcompany/think_dev-standards/development-standards/accessibility.md

 The `onDblClick` event handler is associated with the double click of a mouse on a selected HTML element.
 There is no device independent or keyboard equivalent to `onDblClick`, so it must be avoided.

 Do not use the JavaScript pseudo-protocol to trigger JavaScript events.
-And per our JavaScript standards, `data-*` attributes should be used as selectors.
+And per our JavaScript standards, use `data-*` attributes as selectors.

 **Bad**: